-This Raspberry Tart is not only insanely good but also healthy-ish.
+This tart is not only insanely good but also healthy-ish.
 It’s not necessarily “light”.
-It is rather “rich”….in flavor and color….but it is gluten-free, dairy-free and vegan (if you use vegan white chocolate)
+It is rather “rich”….in flavor and color….but it is made with mostly wholesome ingredients.
+If you prefer a butter/flour crust you may want to try this Simple Pear Tart.

-The Best Crust for a Chocolate Raspberry Tart
+The Best Crust For A Naturally Gluten-Free Tart

 Hands down a nut crust.
 Not only a nut crust but an Almond Crust!
 I’ve tried it two ways.
 Baked and raw and both taste amazing.

-I *think* I liked the baked crust a tiny little bit better, however, I must admit it kind of bothers me to turn on the oven for just a 10-minute baking time.
+I *think* I liked the baked crust a tiny little bit better, however, I must admit it kind of bothers me to turn on the oven for just a 15-minute baking time.

-I went ahead and tested without baking and it turned out great (see video).
+I went ahead and tested the recipe without baking the crust and it turned out great.

 The baked crust holds its shape really good without the white chocolate layer but the raw really needs the layer.
-Not only for flavor and deliciousness but also as “glue” to hold the flour together.
+Not only for flavor and deliciousness but also as “glue” to hold the crust together.
+You can also use dark chocolate of course instead of white.

 Best Creamy Chocolate Filling for a Raspberry Tart

-Also, both ingredients are vegan in case your looking for a Vegan Chocolate Raspberry Tart :D
+Also, both ingredients are vegan in case you’re looking for a Vegan Chocolate Raspberry Tart :D

 What Exactly is Coconut Cream?